 Microplastics in drinking water not a health risk for now — WHO

-GENEVA, Switzerland (AFP) — The World Health Organization (WHO) said yesterday the level of microplastics in drinking water is not yet dangerous for humans but called for more research into potential future risk.
+GENEVA, Switzerland (AFP) — The World Health Organisation (WHO) said Thursday that the level of microplastics in drinking-water is not yet dangerous for humans but called for more research into potential future risk.

 In its first report into the effects of microplastics on human health, WHO looked into the specific impact of microplastics in tap and bottled water.